-Tiangong will be much smaller than the International Space Station (ISS), with only three modules compared with 16 modules on the ISS.
-Tiangong will also be lighter than the ISS, which weighs about 400 tons (450 metric tons) following the recent addition of Russia's Nauka module.
+Tiangong is much smaller than the International Space Station, with only three modules compared with 16 modules on the ISS.
+Tiangong is also considerably lighter than the ISS, which weighs about 400 tons (450 metric tons); the Chinese station is about 20% as massive.

-The 54-foot-long (16.6 meter) Tianhe module launched with a docking hub that allows it to receive Shenzhou and Tianzhou spacecraft, as well as welcome the two later experiment modules.
-A large robotic arm will help position the Mengtian and Wentian modules and assist astronauts during spacewalks.
+The 54-foot-long (16.6 meters) Tianhe module launched with a docking hub that allows it to receive Shenzhou crew and Tianzhou cargo spacecraft.
+A large robotic arm helped position the Mengtian and Wentian modules and assists astronauts during spacewalks.

-Tianhe is much larger than the Tiangong 1 and 2 test space labs China launched in the last decade and nearly three times heavier, at 24 tons (22 metric tons).
-The new Tiangong, visiting spacecraft and cargo spacecraft will expand the usable space for the astronauts; so much that they'll feel as though "they will be living in a villa," compared with how little space was available on previous Chinese space labs, Bai Linhou, deputy chief designer of the space station, told CCTV.
+Tianhe is much larger than the Tiangong 1 and 2 test space labs that China launched in the last decade and nearly three times heavier, at 24 tons (22 metric tons).
+The new Tiangong, combined with visiting Shenzhou and Tianzhou craft, provides a wealth of usable space for China's astronauts.
+Indeed, its occupants will feel like "they will be living in a villa," compared with how little space was available in China's previous space labs, Bai Linhou, deputy chief designer of the space station, told CCTV back in June 2021.

-Once completed, Tiangong will be joined by a huge, Hubble-like space telescope, which will share the space station's orbit and be able to dock for repairs, maintenance and possibly upgrades.
-Named Xuntian, which translates to "survey the heavens," the telescope will have a 6.6-foot (2 m) diameter mirror like Hubble but will have a field of view 300 times greater.
+Tiangong will be joined by a huge, Hubble-like space telescope, which will share the space station's orbit and be able to dock with it for repairs, maintenance and possibly upgrades.
+Named Xuntian, which translates to "survey the heavens," the telescope will have a 6.6-foot (2 m) diameter mirror, slightly smaller than that of Hubble, but will have a field of view 300 times greater.
 Xuntian will aim to survey 40% of the sky over 10 years using its huge, 2.5-billion-pixel camera.